fsprojects/fsharp-companies/README.md

 #### Updates
 If you see a company on the list that doesn't exist anymore, or does not use Haskell anymore, please send a pull request with an explanation.
 The same goes if you're currently working at, or know a company that uses Haskell but is not on the list.
 Please include the website, github (if applicable), locations, sector and whether the company allows developers to work remotely.

-Many of these companies have some kind of Haskell development, but it is often in one or a few particular teams rather than company-wide.
+Many of these companies have some kind of F# development, but it is often in one or a few particular teams rather than company-wide.

 ### Remote